WhiskerWeirdo/BanterBrain-Buddy/README.md

 - [ ] Deepgram STT API
 - [ ] Azure API for STT and TTS
 - [ ] Google API for STT and TTS
+- [ ] OpenAI Whisper for STT and TTS
 - [ ] Link to Twitch to respond to chat
 - [ ] Link to Youtube to respond to chat
 - [ ] Link to OBS